matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

           (if to-process (reduce step r to-process) r))))))
 {% endcodeblock %}

 Let's go through this line by line.
 We have a (private) function named **streaming-buffer** that does not take any arguments.
 It returns a function that accepts the step function.
 This step function is the function that will be applied to every step from then on.
-This function then first creates the local state as an atom[^3] which we will use as a buffer to store incomplete tweet fragments.
+This function then first creates the local state as an atom[^3] which we will use as a buffer to store incomplete tweet fragments[^4].
 Next, this function returns another function which accepts two parameters, r for result and x for the current data item (in this case the - potentially incomplete - chunk).

 In the first line of the let binding, we use the **[-> (thread-first)](http://clojuredocs.org/clojure.core/-%3E)** macro.
 This macro makes the code more legible by simply passing the result of each function call as the first argument of the next function.
-Here, specifically, we 1) concatenate the buffer with the new chunk, 2) add newlines where missing[^4], and 3) split the string into a sequence on the line breaks.
+Here, specifically, we **1)** concatenate the buffer with the new chunk, **2)** add newlines where missing[^5], and **3)** split the string into a sequence on the line breaks.

 Now, we cannot immediately process all those items in the resulting sequence.
 We know that all are complete except for the last one as otherwise there would not have been another tweet to the right of them.
 But the last one may not be complete.
 Accordingly, we derive